trusslab/sifter/README.md

 ``` bash
 adb reboot bootloader
 ```
-Before actually flashing the new boot.img, you can try to boot with the new boot.img first to see if the new one is working correctly
+Before actually flashing the new boot.img, you can try to boot the device with the new boot.img first to see if the new one works correctly
 ``` bash
 fastboot boot out/target/product/blueline/boot.img
 ```
-Then you can flash the boot.img with
+Then, you can flash the boot.img
 ``` bash
 fastboot flash boot out/target/product/blueline/boot.img
 ```